 Queen size mattresses measure 60 inches by 80 inches and are most popular among single adults living on their own.
 Queen mattresses give plenty of space for single sleepers and are good options for couples with limited room space.
 Queen beds weigh between 120 to 160 pounds.

 King size mattresses measure 76 inches by 80 inches and are the largest mattress size available.
 King mattresses are perfect for couples, offering 38 inches of personal space.
-King beds weigh between 130 to 180 pounds.
+King beds often weigh between 130 to 180 pounds.

 California king mattresses measure 72 inches by 84 inches—the same area as king mattresses, but longer and narrower.
 Cal king beds are perfect for taller couples, offering more legroom.
-Cal king beds weigh between 130 to 180 pounds.
+Cal king beds similarly weigh between 130 to 180 pounds.

 How much does an average mattress weigh?